baggerspion/therealpadams.github.io/_posts/2017-06-04-habitat-community.md

 blue blobs; most notably, way more happens within a community than simply what we see in Git.
 That said, these visualisations are a good way for finding out who are the key contributors to a community.
-PArticularly useful knowlege when you reach out for help for the first time.
+Particularly useful knowledge when you reach out for help for the first time.

 Like I have done for [other communities in the